VegaDeftwing/OpGuidesHugoSrc/content/unpublished/exodus.md

 For the first time I can think of, it looks like we have a sliver of a chance to move to something better.
 Mastodon.
 Is Mastodon perfect?
 No. [It lacks E2E encryption (soatok.blog)](https://soatok.blog/2022/11/22/towards-end-to-end-encryption-for-direct-messages-in-the-fediverse/), it [makes discovery difficult (cendyne.dev)](https://cendyne.dev/posts/2022-12-11-twitter.html), and instances might crash and burn.
 But, again, that's not what this post is about.
 I do care about the advantages and shortcomings of Mastodon as a platform, but more than anything I care about cool people doing cool things.

 You probably already have a list of people - The ones you follow on Twitter.
 I'd advise you get those backed up so that when the lights go out and the party is over you can find them again.

 The best way I've found to do this is to head over to https://unflwrs.syfaro.com, export all your followers followers.
 Then, use Twitter's built in [Archive Download](https://help.twitter.com/en/managing-your-account/how-to-download-your-twitter-archive) to get you your tweets and everything else in a .zip.
 You can slap that into [twitter-archiver](https://github.com/dariusk/twitter-archiver) if you want it to look pretty.

 From there, you can head over to https://www.movetodon.org and let it find anyone your following with a mastodon account link on their profile and follow them all at once.

-Now you can feel free to mash that delete account button or [intentionally cost Melon Husk some money (soatok.blog)](https://soatok.blog/2022/11/07/contemplating-the-future/) and probably the "collect on class action" button in a year when you find out Twitter fucked up with your data, but that's just speculation (for now).
+Now you can feel free to mash that delete account button or [intentionally cost Melon Husk some money (soatok.blog)](https://soatok.blog/2022/11/07/contemplating-the-future/) and probably the "collect on class action" button in a year ~~when you find out~~  Twitter fucked up with your data, but that's just speculation (for now).

+>  ...
+While writing this post [it already happened](https://nakedsecurity.sophos.com/2022/12/28/twitter-data-of-400-million-unique-users-up-for-sale-what-to-do/).  ಠ_ಠ

 But, again, none of that is the point I'm trying to make.
 Instead, what I really want to say is...